 On Saturday, September 12, 10am-12:30pm, Eckstrom-Columbus Library is hosting a book drive kick-off party with County Supervisor Ramón Valadez, former County Supervisor Dan Eckstrom, Library Director Melinda Cervantes, and the Bookbike partners and volunteers who make the program possible.
 Take a selfie with the two new Bookbikes, stay for the bike safety class at 11:30am, make some bookmarks with us, and get a chance to win a free U-lock.
 Bring a book to donate if you can.
 Light refreshments will be served.

 Children’s books, books in Spanish, and cookbooks are popular Bookbike materials, but any new and gently-used books that are donated will be accepted.
 Paperbacks are preferred because they are easier and lighter to pack in the Bookbikes.
 Take a look at the Bookbike in action.

-The Pima County Public Library Bookbike program has been giving away free books, free reading glasses, bike maps, and information about library programs, literacy programs, and bicycling events since 2012.
-Thanks to a generous donor who spotted the Bookbike at the Tucson Festival of Books in 2014, the Library has added two new Bookbikes at the Eckstrom-Columbus Library and the Santa Rosa Library.
+The original Bookbike, which is located at the Joel D. Valdez Main Library, has been by giving away free books, free reading glasses, bike maps, and information about library programs, literacy programs, and bicycling events since 2012.
+Thanks to a generous donor who spotted the Bookbike at the Tucson Festival of Books in 2014, the Library added two new Bookbikes at the Eckstrom-Columbus Library and the Santa Rosa Library this summer.

-Bookbike stats (Jan 2012-Jun 2015)
+Bookbike stats (Jan 2012-Aug 2015)

--Attended 301 events
+-Attended 313 events

 -Pedaled 896 miles

--Donated 1,042 volunteer hours
+-Donated 1,073 volunteer hours

--Greeted and met 33,735 people
+-Greeted and met 34,161 people

--Gave away 34,148 free books
+-Gave away 34,780 free books